 Internal auditing programs are critical for monitoring and assuring that all of your business assets have been properly secured and safeguarded from threats.
 It is also important for verifying that your business processes reflect your documented policies and procedures.

-Let’s take a look at five reasons why internal auditing is important and their purpose in keeping your organization compliant with the common frameworks and regulations.
+Let’s take a look at five reasons why internal auditing is important and its purpose in keeping your organization compliant with the common frameworks and regulations.

 - Provides objective insight